Why Projects Fail: 7 Root Causes + How to Prevent Each

 Root cause 5: dependency hell

-External dependencies on the critical path — vendor APIs, third-party sign-offs, integration partners — routinely slip.
+External dependencies on the critical path, vendor APIs, third-party sign-offs, integration partners, routinely slip.
 When the project plan assumes they won’t, slippage compounds.
+If you’re short on internal capacity and leaning on outside teams, my guide on when to bring in outside help for software development covers how to keep those dependencies from becoming your critical path.

 - Map dependencies explicitly.
 A simple critical-path diagram showing every external dependency and what’s blocking it.